This post may contain affiliate links. Read our disclosure policy here.

 If overnight oats recipes are what you’re looking for, check out Banana Overnight Oats, or Strawberry Overnight Oats.

 This cold oatmeal recipe is not only the fastest but also the easiest!
-And that means you can make this fabulous breakfast with just a few simple ingredients!
+And that means you can make this fabulous breakfast with simply oats (old fashioned or instant with both work), berries milk and a touch of honey or maple syrup if you prefer your bowl a little sweeter.

 How to Make Cold Oatmeal – FAST!